The Ideal Oral Health Routine | 3 Easy Steps to Optimize Your Dental Health

 • Angle: Position your toothbrush at about a 45-degree angle relative to the surface of your teeth.

-• Method: Brush up and down on both the front and back of your teeth and then for the flat tops, utilize a back and forth motion.
+• Method: Brush up and down on both the front and back of your teeth, and then, for the flat tops, use a back-and-forth motion.

 2. Floss Daily

 We know; it’s annoying and inconvenient, but it’s also a necessity if you want to maintain your oral health.
-Flossing every day allows you to remove any remnants of food that you may have missed while brushing.
-This is important because if these remnants were to stay, eventually they would cause plaque buildup which could result in gingivitis, gum disease and other oral health issues.
+Flossing every day helps you remove any food debris you may have missed while brushing.
+This is important because if these remnants were to remain, they would eventually cause plaque buildup, which could result in gingivitis, gum disease, and other oral health issues.

 To circumvent this, floss every day.
-Preferably at night prior to going to bed.
-That way you can remove the accumulation of food that has built up throughout the day.
+Preferably at night, before bed.
+That way, you can remove the food buildup that has accumulated throughout the day.

 3. Rinse With Mouthwash